-While his next hit, Breathless, was climbing the charts in May 1958, he appeared in London and caught the full force of a kick from the high horse of British morality, ostensibly because of his ‘unacceptable’ marriage, and was effectively knocked out of the big time for the next 10 years.
+While his next hit, Breathless, was climbing the charts in May 1958, he started his first British tour and caught the full force of a kick from the high horse of British morality, ostensibly because of his ‘unacceptable’ marriage.
+Questions were asked in Parliament, Lewis was booed off stage, the tour was cancelled, and he returned to America with his career in ashes – effectively knocking him out of the big time for the next ten years.

 In 1968 he returned to establishment favour with the first of a string of American country hits, but demons lurked just under the surface.

 In 1970, Myra left him.
 “It was my fault,” he would say.
 “She caught me cheating”.

 On 13 November 1973, his 19-year-old son Jerry Lee Lewis Jr died in a car accident.
 In September 1976, Lewis accidentally shot bassist Butch Owens in the chest with a .357 Magnum.

 Later in 1976, Lewis overturned his Rolls Royce near Collierville, Tennessee, where he lived with his fourth wife, Jaren Elizabeth Pate, who drowned in a friend’s pool in 1982.

 In May 1977 he checked into a Memphis hospital, where his gallbladder was removed and he was treated for a collapsed right lung, pleurisy and a back injury from the accident in the Rolls.